A Survey on Neural Question Generation: Methods, Applications, and Prospects: Unstructured Neural Question Generation

 Most TQG models adhere to the Seq2Seq framework.
 This framework first employs an encoder to compress the input text into low-dimensional vectors that retain the essential semantic meanings.
 Subsequently, a decoder is employed to generate questions based on these condensed vectors.
 We divide TQG models into RNN-based and Transformer-based models according to their backbone architecture.

 \vpara{RNN-based.}\citeauthor{NQGRC}~\shortcite{NQGRC} first apply RNN to TQG tasks, leveraging an attention mechanism to enable the decoder to concentrate on the most pertinent segments of the input text.
-To decide which information to focus on when generating questions, most Seq2Seq models leverage the answer position features to incorporate the answer spans.
+In the process of determining the specific information to emphasize while generating questions, the majority of Seq2Seq models utilize the features of answer positions to integrate the spans of answers.
 For example, ~\citeauthor{HybridNQG}~\shortcite{HybridNQG} contend that context words near the answer are more apt to be answer-relevant.
 Hence, they explicitly encode the positional proximity of these context words to the answer by position embedding and a position-aware attention mechanism.
 Nevertheless, ~\citeauthor{QGWPC}~\shortcite{QGWPC} think the proximity-based approach does not always work.
 Therefore, they devise a more generalized model, which exploits answer-relevant relations to facilitate the faithfulness of the generated question.

 However, when dealing with long documents as the input context, these models face increased difficulty in effectively exploiting relevant content while avoiding irrelevant information.
 To solve this issue, ~\citeauthor{CorefNQG}~\shortcite{CorefNQG} suggest integrating coreference knowledge into the encoder to improve the model's ability to identify entities across different sentences, thereby enhancing the quality of question generation. ~\citeauthor{CGCQG}~\shortcite{CGCQG} apply multi-stage attention to focus on crucial segments of the document that are pertinent to the answer, leveraging them to facilitate the generation of questions.